viamrobotics/docs/docs/services/vision/classification.md

 The types of classifiers supported are:

-* **mlmodel**: a machine learning classifier that returns a class label and confidence score according to the specified `tensorflow-lite` model file available on the robot’s hard drive.
+* **Object classification (`mlmodel`)**: a machine learning classifier that returns a class label and confidence score according to the specified `tensorflow-lite` model file available on the robot’s hard drive.

 ## Configure a `mlmodel` classifier